TosbackCgusBridge-Bot/CGUs-versions/Salon/Privacy Policy.md

 Questions about our Privacy Policy

-If you have any further questions or concerns about Salonâs privacy policies and use of personal information, please send them to privacy@salon.com.
+If you have any further questions or concerns about Salon’s privacy policies and use of personal information, please send them to privacy@salon.com.

 *   About Salon
 *   Ways to Get Salon